DroopyTersen/droopy-iot/README.md

 var iot = droopyIot.register("basement-pi");
 ```

-`trigger(key, payload, targetDevice)` - Sends an event to the targeted device
+`iot.trigger(key, payload, targetDevice)` - Sends an event to the targeted device
 ```javascript
 iot.trigger("toggle-light", { state: false }, "basement-pi")
 ```

-`subscribe(key, handler)` - Attaches a function handler to the specified key.
+`iot.subscribe(key, handler)` - Attaches a function handler to the specified key.
 You will only handle events with a matching target device
 ```javascript
 var handlers = {
     toggleLight(payload) {